Skip to content

 Why Northwestern’s Growing ED Fill Rate Squeezes the Waitlist

-According to Northwestern Admissions, over 50% of the incoming class is now filled through binding Early Decision.
+As reported by Northwestern Admissions, over 50% of the incoming class is now filled through binding Early Decision.
 This structural shift has two consequences for waitlisted students.
 First, fewer Regular Decision spots exist, which means fewer spots can open through the waitlist.
 Second, ED students are binding commits, so their yield is 100%, giving Northwestern more predictable enrollment and less need for waitlist insurance.
 According to data from the Daily Northwestern, this ED percentage has grown steadily over the past five years, suggesting the waitlist will become even tighter in future cycles.
 For families planning ahead, the strategic implication is clear: apply ED if Northwestern is your top choice.

 Common Mistakes Families Make on Northwestern’s Waitlist